Ahtisa Manalo: Other ventures

 Manalo is involved in the café business, managing two establishments in Australia—Cafe Noun and Call Me Harris.
 She has also played a key role in the creation and expansion of food brands such as Koomi, Oh My Greek, and Zig Foods, with locations in her home province of Quezon, across the Philippines, and internationally.

 On October 9, 2024, Manalo filed her candidacy to run for a seat in the Candelaria Municipal Council in 2025, running as an independent under the slate of incumbent mayor Ogie Suayan.
 She later withdrew from the race after being reappointed as the local Miss Universe Philippines titleholder for Quezon.

+On March 10, 2026, Sparkle GMA Artist Center signed Manalo as an artist under the agency.

 Public image

 Manalo is often referred to in the media as the pambansang manika, owing to her doll-like features.
 Leading up to Miss International 2018, pageant analysts noted that she possessed "the beauty, charm, demeanor, and physique" ideal for success in the competition.